jackaudio/new-session-manager/README.md

 All files, except nsm.h kept in this fork were GPL "version 2 of the License, or (at your option) any later version."

-`extras/nsm.h/nsm.h` is licensed under the ISC License.
+`nsm.h` is licensed under the ISC License.

 New-Session-Manager changed the license to GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
 See file COPYING